andi-nugroho/f-olio/README.md

 3.  **Update Copyright Name (`index.html`):**
     *   In the footer section, find `<p class="copyright">`.
-    *   Change the name "Frenki" to your name or desired alias.
+    *   Change the name "Andi" to your name or desired alias.

 4.  **(Optional) Customize Styles (`style.css`):**
     *   If you wish to change the appearance (colors, fonts, spacing, animations), you can modify the rules within the `style.css` file.